mongodb/docs/source/administration/backups.rst

    MongoDB disables journaling on 32 bit systems and all pre-1.9.2 64-bit versions.
-Specify the ":setting:`journal` = ``true``" in the configuration or use the :option:`--journal <mongod --journal>` run-time option for :option:`mongod` to ensure that MongoDB uses journaling.
+Specify the ":setting:`journal` = ``true``" in the configuration or use the :option:`--journal <mongod --journal>` run-time option for :program:`mongod` to ensure that MongoDB uses journaling.

 Many service providers provide a block-level backup service based on